tc39/notes/es9/2018-05/may-23.md

 MM: It's even possible to pwn using Function.prototype.apply overrides.
 Without principle of least authority (POLA) and sandboxing, this is very hard to fix, and the Win10 app store has even threatened to remove Electron apps from their store (which would be catastrophic to the Electron framework).

-MM: In the Princeton “No Boundary” series, research has indicated that website operators are in the dark about privacy violations in 3rd party scripts.
+MM: In the Princeton "No Boundary" series, research has indicated that website operators are in the dark about privacy violations in 3rd party scripts.
 Their canonical advice is impractical because web maintainers cannot possible read all the 3rd party libraries they use.
 They found 8,000 prominent websites vulnerable via session-replay scripts recording user data, including Walgreens effectively violating HIPAA by leaking customer medical information via one of these scripts.
 In violation of FERPA, student data was leaked via a library from FullStory.
 (Ironically even the researchers' Princeton itself was subject to this exfiltrating).
 TC39 should stand up to solve the attack vectors exfiltration uses.

 MM: Anatomy: leaky secrets plus an internal channel and a spy in the machine that reads the internal channel, typically by sensing durations of time.
 Any time you make available nondeterminism you potentially enable a side channel. (??).
 Specific forms in coarse boundaries: leaky secrets (variable timing, cache effects, speculative execution), internal channel (sid/covert channels), spy in the machine (bad page, origin), timers (essential for this form) external channels, lair (origin, elsewhere).